XinYiWorld/CZSuperAdapters/README.md

 ## Use
 1. define your adapter<br />
-`Warning:`you need to pass RecyclerView for the constructor of CZSuperAdapter,because I need to bind touch event with RecylerView in CZSuperAdapter.
+`Warning:`you need to pass RecyclerView for the constructor of CZSuperAdapter,because I need to bind touch event with RecylerView in CZSuperAdapter to achive refresh and load more functions.
 ```Java
  final CZSuperAdapter mAdapter = new CZSuperAdapter(mContext, recyclerView, new MultiTypeMaker<String>() {
             @Override